Guided Motion Diffusion for Controllable Human Motion Synthesis: Experiments

 \subsection{Keyframe-conditioned generation}

 This section evaluates the quality and adherence of the generated motion to the desired goal.
 A viable solution must meet both criteria to an acceptable degree.

 To achieve high-quality motion, both FID and Foot skating ratio are essential since FID alone cannot adequately measure the trajectory-motion coherence.
 Our Emphasis projection technique significantly improves motion coherence, reducing foot skating as shown in Tab.~\ref{table:result_kps} while MDM \cite{Tevet2022-ih} is unsuitable for this task due to the high motion incoherence.
 Furthermore, our improved architecture significantly improves motion quality in all cases.
+Note that without dense signal propagation, the model ignores the keyframe conditioning as shown in Fig~\ref{fig:dense_signal}.

 While a single-stage model performs reasonably well due to emphasis projection, it is too restrictive at $\tau=0$ (forced trajectory), resulting in relatively high Foot skating.
 This issue can be addressed by allowing more modification (increasing to $\tau$ to $100$) but at the cost of higher Loc. error.